catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-7.rst

 Assign a VIP
 ************

-The final step is to assign a floating ip address to the VIP port on the loadbalancer.
-In order to do this we need to create a floating ip, find the VIP Port ID and then assign it a floating ip address.
+The final step is to assign a floating IP address to the VIP port on the loadbalancer.
+In order to do this we need to create a floating IP, find the VIP Port ID and then assign it a floating IP address.

 .. code-block:: bash